A visa is required. For this, iVisa can assist you by providing the application form that must be presented at the embassy.

 Proof of legal residence: Driver’s license or government ID, or a utility bill.

-When you receive the Chinese online form, you need to follow the next steps:
+When you receive the Chinese online form, you need to follow these simple steps:

-Submit your application form and other documents required to the Visa Office of Chinese Embassy/Consulate based on your State of residence.
+Submit your application form and other documents required to your designated Chinese Visa Application Center (based on your State of residence).

-Pay the visa cost (140 USD) at the Visa Office and pick your visa.
+Pay the visa cost at the Visa Application Center and collect your visa.

 According to your state of residence, you must go to the following embassy or consulates:

 Yes.
 You can get a 10-year visa as long as your passport is valid for more than 1 year.
-However, the validity period of the visa is determined by the Embassy/Consulate of China in the USA.
+However, as with all visas, the actual visa issued (and its validity) is at the discretion of the Chinese Visa Issuing Authority.

-No. US citizens as well as citizens of most countries in North America and Europe can visit Hong Kong and Macao without a visa.
+No. US and Australian citizens, as well as citizens of most countries in North America and Europe, can visit Hong Kong and Macao without a visa.

 Yes.
 If you have a new passport but your visa is still valid you may travel with both passports.
 Note that if your personal details has changed on your new passport you will have to reapply and pay for a new visa.

-No. The China visa cost can only be paid with a Visa or Mastercard debit or credit card, money order or cashier’s check.
+No. The China visa fee can only be paid with Visa, MasterCard, money order or cashier’s check.
 The chinese Embassy/Consulate in USA does not accept cash or personal checks.

 You may be able to extend your stay.
-You will have to make this request at the Public Security Bureau (PSB) Exit and Entry Administration office at the municipality you are staying in.
+You will have to make this request at the Public Security Bureau (PSB) Exit and Entry Administration office at the municipality in China in which you are staying in.

 If your transit/layover is 24 hours or less, you will not need a visa as long as you have a confirmed onward ticket.
 You will need to go through immigration and show your passport and onward ticket, where they will stamp a special stopover permit, free of charge.